Read facts you never knew about Laurence Olivier:

-When Laurence had to go to college he told his father he did not want to go and that he was going to follow his brother and become a rubber planter in India.
-Although his father was a High Anglican clergyman, he surprised Laurence by saying that he was ‘talking nonsense’ and that he was going to be an actor.
+When Laurence had to go to college he told his father he did not want to go.
+He was going to follow his brother and become a rubber planter in India.
+Although his father was a High Anglican clergyman, he surprised Laurence by saying that he was ‘talking nonsense’ and that he should follow his dreams and be an actor.

 His ancestry is French: his great-great grandfather was Daniel Stephan Olivier, a Frenchman from a Huguenot family who fled to England around the 17th century.
 The family was Protestant and they were being persecuted by the majority Catholics.

 He credited Noel Coward with making him ‘use his brain’ and said that he had never read books before he met Noel.